Erelix/Procedural-Programming/README.md

 ## *4_uzd* - Dynamic two-way stack

 Implemented dynamic two-way stack data structure.
 Program is an interactive menu  for pushing elements from left or right, reading/writing stack data to files, and managing memory with proper allocation and cleanup.

+## *learning_exercises*
+These tasks were done for extra credits and  learning purposes.